iloveponies/120-hour-epic-sax-marathon/sudoku.markdown

 ~~~
 </exercise>

-Now that we can check if a board is full, it would be nice to know the
+Now that we can check if a board is full, it would be nice to know if the
 solution is valid.

 A sudoku is valid if each row, each column and each block contains the numbers